-The volunteer staff encompass 38 firefighters (and recruit firefighters).
-The volunteer personnel staff one (1) suppression apparatus Monday through Friday, from 6:00 p.m. to 10:00 p.m. with an in-house duty crew, deployed from Station 221.
-Hours after 10:00 p.m. and until 6:00 a.m.
-Monday through Friday, and continuously on weekends, are staffed by volunteer response-from-home coverage.
+The volunteer firefighter staff encompass 31 firefighters (and recruit firefighters).
+Volunteers staff one (1) suppression apparatus Monday through Thursday, from 6:00 p.m. to 6:00 a.m. with an in-house duty crew, deployed from Station 221.
+By October 2021 it is anticipated that this suppression apparatus will be staffed on Friday overnight hours and our volunteer staff will begin to expand weekend daytime and nighttime coverage hours, based on volunteer availability.